daniel1noble/ecology_comment/README.md

 *Just want to know how to apply corrections?* Users who are interested in learning more about how they can correct for non-independence can open and read the `Supplemental_Implementation_Example.html`

-## Citation
-Nakagawa, S., A. M. Senior, W. Viechtbauer, and D. W. A. Noble.
-2021.
-An assessment of statistical methods for non-independent data in ecological meta-analyses: comment.
-Ecology

 ## References
 Song, C., S. D. Peacor, C. W. Osenberg, and J. R. Bence.
 2020.
 An assessment of statistical methods for nonindependent data in ecological meta-analyses.
 Ecology online: e03184.